Kvn11/Kvn11.github.io/content/post/iced_id/index.md

 I placed each in `HxD` and used their magic bytes to determine what they are.
 The first is some stub code that was jumped to from the main process.
-I saw this in `x64dbg` when tracking the `CreateMapSection` api call.
+I saw this in `x64dbg` when tracking the `NtCreateSection` api call.
 The second one might be a compressed PE file, cuz I can see a PE header, but I'll analyze that in Binja soon.
 The third is a full PE file.
 Windows defender was able to recognize it as malware, so this is probably the payload the contains the config we want.